strimzi/strimzi-ui/docs/Architecture.md

 ```

 As mentioned, the core module will import and interact with any other module's `router` via the `index.js` barrel file.
 Further details of this interaction can be found in [the core module's README.](../server/core/README.md)

+##### Server-side logging

+Server-side logging uses the [pino](https://github.com/pinojs/pino) logging library to emit logging events to STDOUT.
+Logging configuration is managed via the [`logging` configuration object](#server-configuration), which is added to the default [pino options](https://github.com/pinojs/pino/blob/master/docs/api.md#options).

+Each module in the server uses it's own [child logger](https://github.com/pinojs/pino/blob/master/docs/child-loggers.md) to allow simple filtering of logging events by module in post-processing.
+To allow more fine grained log filtering [pino-filter](https://github.com/pinojs/pino-filter) is included in the project dependencies, but is not used by default.

+All HTTP requests are logged at the `info`-level using [pino-http](https://github.com/pinojs/pino-http#readme) which hooks into the express server, allowing requests and responses to be easily correlated.

+Modules should infrequently log at the `warning` or `info` levels, as these messages will appear in the default log configuration.
+Most module level logging should be at the `debug` or `trace` levels.
+The `fatal` and `error` level logging messages should only be used when there are fundamental failures in the server code.

 #### Entity model